mcous/decoy/docs/usage/create.md

 ## Mocking a class

-The [`create_decoy` method][decoy.Decoy.create_decoy] is used to create mock class instances.
+To create a mock class instance, use [decoy.Decoy.create_decoy][].
 Decoy will inspect type annotations and method signatures to automatically configure methods as synchronous or asynchronous.
 Decoy mocks are automatically deep.

-To typecheckers, the mock will appear to have the exact same type as the `spec` argument.
+To type checkers, the mock will appear to have the exact same type as the `spec` argument.
 The mock will also pass `isinstance` checks.

 ```python
 def test_my_thing(decoy: Decoy) -> None: